intuition-dev/intuDocs/README.md

 Now that you know mbake foundation, here are some choices for next things to learn in the advanced docs, pick and chose:

-- baseCMS: an admin panel that you can host to can use as is; or as a base to build commercial grade CMS or eCommerce site, including browser plugin.
+- CMS: an admin panel that you can host to can use as is; or as a base to build commercial grade CMS or eCommerce site, including browser plugin.
 - MetaCake: plugin components, makes it easy for designers to write real web-apps.
 Developed with RIOTjs, easier than Reactjs (commercial license optional)
 - AMP
 - SPA router: with page transition effects and state machine (needed for cross-platform development)